Mzh2002/Manacher-Algorithm/Executive Summery Manacher's Algorithm.md

 * This approach is more intuitive and avoids checking every substring, but it still has two major drawbacks:
   - **Time complexity is still O(n²)**: In the worst case, each center may expand up to the entire string.
-  - **It only detects odd-length palindromes**, since the center is assumed to be a single character.
+  - **It only detects odd-length palindromes**: since the center is assumed to be a single character.
 Even-length palindromes (like `"abba"`) are ignored.

 ## Our Goal